How do I know whether psychotherapy, counselling or life coaching is right for me?

 This varies depending on your goals and needs.
 I have wide experience of both short and long-term work and we can discuss this at your initial appointment.

 I have day and evening appointments available on weekdays.
 Subject to availability, a regular time and date can be agreed at the initial appointment.

 What does it cost?

 My fee per session is £70 in both Cobham (near to Esher, Oxshott, Fetcham, Bookham, Hersham, Weybridge and Walton-on-Thames) and at CCPE (Paddington, Little Venice).
-Any referrals through Vitalis Coaching will be charged at the fees shown on the Vitalis Coaching site fees page.

 How can payment be made?